Homily (Reflection) for Monday of the Eleventh Week in Ordinary Time (I) (17th June, 2019) on the Gospel

 Do not resist an evildoer.
 But if anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well; and if anyone forces you to go one mile, go also the second mile.
 Give to everyone who begs from you, and do not refuse anyone who wants to borrow from you.

-Strikingly, this law is not a new one because the Old Testament also has these, “You shall not take vengeance or bear any grudge against the sons of your own people, but you shall love your neighbour as yourself: I am the LORD” (Lev 19:18).
-Why?
-God answers, “Vengeance is mine, and recompense...”
+Strikingly, this law is not as new as we often think because the Old Testament also has these, “You shall not take vengeance or bear any grudge against the sons of your own people, but you shall love your neighbour as yourself: I am the LORD” (Lev 19:18).
+Why did He say this?
+God said, “Vengeance is mine, and recompense...”
 (Deut 32:35).
-And He has set a day of vengeance, cf. Is 34:8.
+And God has set a day of vengeance, cf. Is 34:8.

 It must be the stubbornness of the people that mutilated God’s message, cf. Matt 19:8.
 Saint Paul rightly admonished us, “Beloved, never avenge yourselves, but leave it to the wrath of God” (Rom 12:19).
 We are certain of Him who said, “Vengeance is mine, I will repay.”
 And again, “The Lord will judge his people” (Heb 10:30).
 Let us leave everything to God as He commanded us from the beginning.